VersatileFFN: Achieving Parameter Efficiency in LLMs via Adaptive Wide-and-Deep Reuse: Experiments

 \subsection{Ablation Studies}

-We conduct a series of ablation studies using the 354M base mdoel on 40B tokens.
+We conduct a series of ablation studies using the 354M base model on 40B tokens.

 \textbf{Analysis on Each Components. } From Table~\ref{table:ablation0}, we observe that both width-versatile and depth-versatile individually outperform the baseline.
+When the fusion gating is removed , we adopt simple averaging to fuse the outputs of the width and depth pathways.
 The combination of all modules yields the lowest loss and the highest average accuracy.
-This result confirms that the two branches are complementary, functioning synergistically to enhance model expressivity without redundancy.
+This result confirms that the two branches are complementary, functioning synergistically to enhance model expressivity.

 \textbf{Various MoE experts and $k$-Loop. } We further investigate the impact of loop depth and expert configuration in Table~\ref{table:ablation1}.
 As shown in (A), while increasing the loop count to 6 minimizes loss, the zero-shot average accuracy peaks at 4 loops, suggesting that excessive recurrence may lead to overfitting.
 From (B), we observe that the (8, 2) expert configuration achieves the optimal accuracy.